-inflammation can cause the skin to be tender and sore.
-A treatment to address this issue is often recommended to alleviate discomfort and improve skin’s appearance.
+It develops gradually beneath the skin and is dome-shaped and smooth in appearance.
+It may become infected or inflamed, grow in size, and emit a foul odour, sometimes with an accompanying discharge of a cheese-like substance.
+The inflammation can cause the skin to be tender and sore.
+Treating this issue is often recommended to alleviate discomfort and improve the skin’s appearance.

-The trauma may be in the form of a scratch, surgical wound or even a skin condition like acne.
-As a sebaceous cyst develops slowly, an individual may not realise its presence because the trauma caused to the area may have
+The trauma may be in the form of a scratch, surgical wound, or even a skin condition like acne.
+As a sebaceous cyst develops slowly, an individual may not realise its presence because the trauma caused to the area may have occurred some time ago.

 A sebaceous cyst may also be caused due to:

-• misshapen or deformed ducts
+• misshapen or deformed ducts:

 • genetic conditions, such as Gardner’s syndrome or Basal Cell Nevus syndrome